suryavengadesan/lc/lc.md

 When you can find a recursive relationship within the problem

-- Step 1: Find the base case
+- Step 0: Find the base case
-- Step 1.5: Find the state variable
+- Step 1: Find the state variable
 - Step 2: Find the recurrence relationship

+In other words
+- Step 1: Identify optimimal substructure
+- Step 2: Find overlapping subproblems

 Note: this step can require a lot of edgecases that need to be thoroughly though through (e.g. see 91. decode ways)